Kequc/kequtest/readme.md

 ## Uncache

-If you want to expire the cache there is `util.uncache(target)` which will clear your module and cause it to be loaded again next time.
+Clear a module from node's cache using `util.uncache(target)` causing it to load next time it's required.

 ## Eslint